Astypalaia: Archaeology

+A single tusk of a large dwarf elephant belonging to the genus Palaeoloxodon, probably representing an endemic species, was excavated from the island during the 1990s.

 The religious and political center of the classical city-state of Astypalaia was the hill crowned by the Querini castle.
 The modern town of Chora occupies the same site, and worked stones from ancient monuments are reused in older houses as well as the castle.
-A one-room museum at Pera Gialos, on the shore near the old port, displays inscriptions, grave monuments, and other artifacts from the island (open May–October, 2 euro entry, no photographs permitted).
-The earliest material on display is fragments of neolithic pottery.
+A one-room museum at Pera Gialos, on the shore near the old port, displays inscriptions, grave monuments, and other artifacts from the island.
+The earliest material on display is fragments of Neolithic pottery.
 One case contains intact pottery, bronze weapons, and stone tools from a pair of richly furnished Mycenaean chamber tombs excavated at Armenochori (approximately 0.5 km west of the chapel of Agios Panteleimonas).

 At Kylindra, on the west flank of the castle hill, a unique graveyard has been excavated by the Greek archaeological service.
 At least 2700 newborns and small children, below the age of two, were buried in ceramic pots between approximately 750 BC and Roman times.
 Since 2000, a team from University College London has undertaken systematic study of these remains and those of a contemporary cemetery for adults and older children excavated at Katsalos nearby.

 Kylindra was first excavated in 1996 by the 22nd Ephorate of Prehistoric and Classical Antiquities, who dated Kylindra from the Late Archaic to the Early Classical periods, and is also the largest child and infant cemetery in the world.
 They dated the nearby adult cemetery, Katsalos, from the Geometric to the Roman Period.
 Skeletal remains of infants are rare amongst most cemetery excavations; Ancient Greeks buried their infants in trade pots, such as amphorae, which contributed to the preservation of the remains from Kylindra.
 The collection of child and infant remains is currently housed at University College London, where the growth and development of the children and infants through development of tissues, bones, teeth structures are studied.

 The well-preserved mosaic floor of an early Christian basilica, decorated with geometric designs, lies underneath the chapel of Agia Varvara about 700 meters north of the small port of Analipsi (Maltezana).
 Its monolithic columns and marble column bases were evidently reused from a Hellenistic or Roman-period religious building nearby.
 A few meters east of the harbor of Analipsi, at a site known as Tallaras, are the remains of a late Roman-era bath.
 Its mosaic floors, including a Helios surrounded by the signs of the Zodiac, have been reburied by the Greek Archaeological Service (as of 9/2013), but photographs are on display at the museum.
 Mosaic floor fragments remain in situ at the ruined early Christian basilicas of Karekli (Schoinountas) and Agios Vasilios (south of Livadi).

-Road signs lead to the inconspicuous, inaccessible remains of a pre-Venetian fortification on Mt.
-Patelos opposite the monastery of Agios Ioannis at the western extreme of Astypalaia.
+Road signs lead to the inconspicuous, inaccessible remains of a pre-Venetian fortification on Mount Patelos opposite the monastery of Agios Ioannis at the western extreme of Astypalaia.